Why Join a Toastmasters Club?

 - Evaluating and listening to evaluations of speeches.

-- Following the Toastmasters programme.
+- Following the Toastmasters programme of advancing in steps.

 By practising speaking to a group in an environment where everyone is also learning, you become more comfortable with the task.
 All Toastmasters know what it's like to feel butterflies when called upon to speak.
 Experienced Toastmasters also know that the fear can be overcome just by trying.

 - Opportunities to practise a skill at every meeting.

 - Follow a tried-and-tested worldwide programme at your own pace.

 - Continuous opportunities to challenge and improve yourself, within as well as outside your Club.

 We learn about listening as well as about speaking.
 To fully participate in Toastmasters meetings, you need to listen carefully to the other speakers.
 We develop our skills by listening on different levels.
 We listen to the content but we also learn to be aware of the impact of the speech organisation and presentation has on our audience.